 Employee turnover is typically overseen by the human resources (HR) department of an organization.
 The HR department is responsible for managing all aspects of the employment lifecycle, including hiring, onboarding, performance management, and offboarding.

-Employee retention is important for both financial and cultural reasons.
-By investing in employee retention, organizations can save money, increase productivity, and build a positive reputation as an employer of choice.
+Employee retention is important as it helps contribute to your company’s financial success and organizational health.
+By investing in employee retention, you can save money, increase productivity, foster a positive work atmosphere, and build a reputation as an employer of choice.

 A “good” rate can vary widely depending on the industry, with some industries experiencing much higher or lower turnover rates.
-It’s important for organizations to track their own turnover rates and compare them to industry benchmarks to determine what a good turnover rate is for their particular situation.
+You should track your company’s turnover rates and compare them to industry benchmarks to determine what a good turnover rate is for their particular situation.

 Bottom Line